Totomosic/Bolt/README.md

 ##### ![](https://img.shields.io/badge/Android-Not%20Supported-red.svg)
 ##### ![](https://img.shields.io/badge/IOS-Not%20Supported-red.svg)

-Currently only Windows is supported with plans to support Linux, MacOS and maybe Android/ios in the future.
+Currently supports both Windows and Linux, untested on MacOS and plans to support Android/ios in the future.

 # Installing:
 ##### 1. Download or clone this repository onto your computer (use `--recursive` to include submodules)
-##### 2. Run the "Win-GenProjects.bat" script
+##### 2. Run `Scripts/Win-GenProjects.bat` or `Scripts/Linux-GenProjects.sh` script
-##### 3. Open the solution in visual studio
+##### 3. Open the solution in visual studio or use the Makefile generated